Belief perseverance: In education

 Students often "cling to ideas that form part of their world view even when confronted by information that does not coincide with this view."
 For example, students may spend months studying the Solar System and do well on related tests, but still believe that the Moon's perceived phases are produced by Earth's shadow.
 What they learned was not able to intrude on the beliefs they held prior to that knowledge.

 Causes

 The causes of belief perseverance remain unclear.
 Experiments in the 2010s suggest that neurochemical processes in the brain underlie the strong attentional bias of reward learning.
 Similar processes could underlie belief perseverance.

-Peter Marris suggests that the process of abandoning a conviction is similar to the working out of grief.
+Peter Marris suggests that abandoning a conviction is similar to working out of grief.
 "The impulse to defend the predictability of life is a fundamental and universal principle of human psychology."
 Human beings possess "a deep-rooted and insistent need for continuity".

 Philosopher of science Thomas Kuhn points to the resemblance between conceptual change and Gestalt perceptual shifts (e.g., the difficulty encountered in seeing the hag as a young lady).
 Hence, the difficulty of switching from one conviction to another could be traced to the difficulty of rearranging one's perceptual or cognitive field.